ben-grande/qubes-qvm-screenshot-tool/README.md

 * Make screenshots with ksnapshot or scrot
 * Upload screenshots to AppVM
 * Auto-Start VM if it's not running
-* Upload screenshots to imgurl server and provide urls
+* Upload screenshots to Imgurl server and provide URLs
 * Copy link to AppVM clipboard
-* Last upload log with imgurl link and **deletion link** is stored at AppVM: ~/Pictures/imgurl.log
+* Last upload log with Imgurl link and **deletion link** is stored at AppVM: ~/Pictures/imgurl.log
 * Automatic image deletion from dom0 (you can switch it off on dialog)
-* Urls notifications are where from you can copy urls to clipboard
+* URLs notifications are where from you can copy URLs to clipboard
 * NEW!
-Support command line argumens to skip dialogs and quikly to the same job.
+Support command line arguments to skip dialog and quickly to the same job.

 Installation
 ----